Could USC make $1 million in beer sales? 'You would hope,' says Gamecocks AD

 “We feel like we’re well-prepared to move forward,” Tanner said.
 “This is about fan experience.”

-As for any potential incidents, USC believes the research (less incidents across the country than before when serving in-stadium beer) and the presence of plastic cups will alleviate any concerns.
+As for any potential incidents, USC believes the research (fewer incidents across the country than before when serving in-stadium beer) and the presence of plastic cups will alleviate any concerns.

 “It’s hard to throw a cup,” quipped trustee Eddie Floyd.